kyma-project/kyma/docs/04-operation-guides/troubleshooting/eventing/evnt-05-fix-pending-messages.md

 ## Remedy

-To fix the "broken" consumers with pending messages, you trigger a leader reelection.
+To fix the "broken" consumers with pending messages, trigger a leader reelection.
 You can do this either on the consumer that have pending messages, or if that fails, on the stream level.

 You need the latest version of NATS cli installed on your machine.